usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 content and content in mobile apps that public entities make available via social media platforms.
-However, the Department asked for the public’s feedback on adding an exception from coverage under subpart H of this part for a public entity’s social media posts if they were posted before the effective date of subpart H. 184 After reviewing public comment on this proposed exception, the Department has decided to include an exception in subpart H, which will apply to preexisting social media posts posted before the compliance date of subpart H.
+However, the Department asked for the public’s feedback on adding an exception from coverage under subpart H of this part for a public entity’s social media posts if they were posted before the effective date of subpart H. {% fn 184 %} After reviewing public comment on this proposed exception, the Department has decided to include an exception in subpart H, which will apply to preexisting social media posts posted before the compliance date of subpart H.